tbtonner/eyup/README.md

 Simply run the eyup.exe application to run the latest version of EYUP in your system's command prompt.

 ## Running the source code
-    1) install python3 system
+    1) install python3 on the system used to run
-    2) navigate to the eyup main directory and run the command: 'pip install -r requirements.txt'
+    2) navigate to the eyup main directory and run the command: 'pip3 install -r requirements.txt'
     3) run the shell.py python file inside src to run the program with your changes saved

 ## Running the tests